se-for-sci/se-for-sci.github.io/content/week2/pytest.md

 ### Writing pytest tests

 We can by using pytest.
-While pytest _can_ run unittest code, it has it's own preferred native testing style:
+While pytest _can_ run unittest code, it has its own preferred native testing style:

 ```python